ramsaymax/Angel-List-Jobs-to-Trello/README.md

 # AngelList Jobs to Trello

-This script allows you to push new jobs found on Angelist to a Trello board.
+This script allows you to push new jobs found on AngelList to a Trello board.
 It will update the board with the initial list it finds, then incrementally add new jobs as they are discovered and shoot you an email when a new listing is found. it is intended to run on a server as it runs every `x` minutes (you can specify this parameter).

-I find this script to be helpful when I'm job searching, as it can give you a head start on new listings.
+I find this script helpful when I'm job searching, as it can give you a head start on new listings.
 It also allows for easier organization of jobs that you've applied for.

-  - AngelList have closed their API, so this data is not easily accessible
+  - AngelList have closed their API, so this data is not accessible outside of their site
-  - Their job notifications aggregate after a certain time period, so you dont get notified of new listings instantly
+  - Their job notifications aggregate multiple jobs after a certain time period, then email them to you.
+This means you're not getting notified of new listings instantly
   - This script works as of 16/04/2017 (Not sure how long Angel.co will keep their current HTTP get/post combo used to retrieve the listings)
-  - Changing the loop timing may increase the likihood of rate limiting/IP blocking
+  - Shortening the loop timing may increase the likihood of rate limiting/IP blocking.

 ### Features
  - Adds an orange label if the employer is known to respond quickly